mrRobot62/esp-udp-logging/README.md

 For a quick test on your computer, tools like `nc`, `ncat`, `socat`, Wireshark or your own small Python receiver will do the job, or you use my own [udp-viewer](https://github.com/mrRobot62/udp-viewer.git) written in Python.

-One simple example with netcat can be:
+**One simple example with netcat can be:**
+(only checking if your PC get UDP messages - I don't know how to do this on Windows :-/)

 ```bash
 nc -ul 10514